B2Raj/B2Raj/README.md

 - 👋 Hii, Bittu This side
 - 👀 web developer with programming alongside
 - 🌱 I’m currently learning full stack web development
-- 📫 you can contact me here !
-- 😄 Pronouns: he
 - ⚡ Fun fact: if you are Coder, you must have to be a Gamer, if not then you can't be a real Coder.

 <!---